Britain's Emma Raducanu defeats Canada's Leylah Fernandez in all-teen US Open final – KION546

 With her straight-set victory, Raducanu did not drop a set in the entire tournament.

+After a medical timeout to tend to the bleeding knee, the serving Raducanu stormed back from break point to take the game and the championship.

+“Staying in the moment, focusing on what I had to do and my process and the mindset just really helped in those tough times,” she said.

-The fact that she reached the final in the first place is astonishing.
+The fact that the 18-year-old reached the final in the first place is astonishing.
 The fact she won it — historic.

 Raducanu, born to a Chinese mother and a Romanian father, had to go through three rounds of qualifying to even make the main draw for what is only her second grand slam appearance.